 3. minimum reserves

-In addition, since 2009 the ECB has implemented several non-standard monetary policy measures, i.e. asset purchase programmes, to complement the regular operations of the Eurosystem.
+In addition, since 2009 the ECB has used some newimplemented several non-standard monetary policy instrumentsmeasures, such as i.e. asset purchase programmes and forward guidance, to complement the regular operations of the Eurosystem.

 A two-tier system for the remuneration of reserves was introduced from the end of October 2019 in which part of the excess reserves which euro area banks hold with the Eurosystem is exempt from the negative interest rate on the deposit facility and remunerated at 0%.